ChronSyn/Penumbra-Node-API/README.md

   - `req`: Request object
   - `res`: Response object
   - `params`: If this route object includes a `command` field, this will be from `req.query`, else it'll be from `req.body`

+#### Websockets

+Websocket support is provided by socket.io.
+This is currently a WIP but will soon function very similarly to the routers development experience discussed above.

 ## Author(s)